kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ## The "QUIC-ESNI" TLS Extension

-The QUIC-ESNI TLS Extension indicates the server-supported QUIC versions that use the Encrypted SNI exntension in a way that affects the QUIC transport layer.
+The QUIC-ESNI TLS Extension indicates the versions of the QUIC protocol that the server supports.
+The values in the extension SHOULD be identical to what would be included in the Version Negotiation packet.

 ~~~
    struct {